Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-You’re already spending a significant portion of money on your dog’s food, accessories, and toys.
-Adding on your annual trips to the vet is one additional price that many people would prefer not to think about.
+You are already spending a significant portion of money on your dog’s food, accessories, and toys.
+Annual trips to the vet are additional expenses that many people would prefer not to think about.
 The truth is that owning a furry friend can be expensive because it includes many costs that first-time dog owners don’t initially consider.
-You can certainly save money on some items, but there are a few costs that you absolutely cannot skimp on.
+You can save money on certain items, but there are a few costs that you absolutely cannot skimp on.

 A basic vet visit might cost between $50 and $100.
 If your dog needs extra services like vaccinations or tests, you can expect to pay more.